jquery/jquery-color/README.md

 ## Extensibility

 It is possible for you to add your own functions to the color object.
-For instance, this function will tell you if its better to use black or white on a given background color.
+For instance, this function will tell you if it's better to use black or white on a given background color.

 ```javascript